russelldavida1/russelldavida1.github.io/index.md

    - Spend at least 30 minutes per day focused on deepening and expanding the belly button
    - Constantly measure depth and track progress using the patented "Navel Depth Gauge 3000"

-With consistent effort and dedication to this regimen, Miggy has demonstrated that it is possible to develop an impressively deep and unique belly button, surpassing even the most extraordinary expectations.
+With consistent effort and dedication to this regimen, Mongolo has demonstrated that it is possible to develop an impressively deep and unique belly button, surpassing even the most extraordinary expectations.